User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 • and more

-And since going to market with the wrong product or a confusing website can be a super expensive mistake, those companies are happy to spend some money upfront to help get it right.
+Launching the wrong product or a confusing website can be a super expensive mistake!
+Companies are happy to spend some money upfront to help get it right.

 Is User Interviews Legit?

-In late 2022, User Interviews raised an additional $27.5M in venture funding to continue their growth.
+In late 2022, User Interviews raised an additional $27.5M in venture funding to continue their growth, bringing their total funding to over $43M.

 How Does User Interviews Work?